 Ozone Depleting Substances

-In BC, Ozone Depleting Substances (ODS) are regulated by a provincial act/regulation and federal code of practice.
+In BC, Halocarbons and Ozone Depleting Substances (ODS) are regulated by federal and provincial legislation.

-What are the ozone depleting substances regulatory requirements?
+What are the halocarbons and ozone depleting substances regulatory requirements?

-Ozone Depleting Substances (ODS) and other halocarbons are used as refrigerants in air conditioning and refrigeration units.
+Halocarbons and Ozone Depleting Substances (ODS) mixtures are used as refrigerants in air conditioning and refrigeration units.
 Their purchasing, use, operation and maintenance are regulated.
-In BC, Ozone Depleting Substances (ODS) are regulated by the following provincial act/regulation and federal code of practice:
+In BC, Halocarbons and Ozone Depleting Substances (ODS) are regulated by federal and provincial legislation and code of practice:

 Compliance with the above regulations ensure the following key requirements are met:

-• Only an approved person provides service for ODS containing equipment
+• Only an approved person provides service for halocarbon/ODS containing equipment

-• Service is performed according to current code of practice
+• Service is performed according to the current code of practice

 ^ Back to Top

-How are ozone depleting substances applicable at UBC?
+How are halocarbons and ozone depleting substances applicable at UBC?

 • Chillers and air conditioning units in buildings across campus, as well as small departmental equipment